 Pragmatism

-The biggest mistake an Agile practitioner can make is attempting to standardize practices across different teams.
-Unfortunately, this is a common mistake made by Agile practitioners who are influenced by standardized models like CMMI and ISO, which emphasize replicating practices across projects.
+The largest blunder an Agile practitioner can make lies in their attempt to standardize practices across diverse teams.
+Unfortunately, Agile practitioners, influenced by standardized models such as CMMI and ISO – which focus on replicating practices across projects – often fall into this trap.

-I have no problem admitting that I fell into this trap myself.
-However, I quickly realized the drawbacks and the need for flexibility in practices among different teams.
+I accept without hesitation that I too have fallen into this pitfall.
+However, I quickly recognized the disadvantages and the requirement for flexibility in practices among different teams.

-After achieving success with one project and following a model that worked, there is a natural temptation to replicate it in other projects.
-While this approach may seem sensible in theory, it overlooks an important factor—the diversity of team psychologies.
-Not every team will be comfortable with the same practices.
-Without the teams feeling ownership and connection to the process, you won’t be able to achieve significant progress as a process facilitator.
+After achieving success with one project using a model that worked, there is a natural inclination to replicate it with other projects.
+However, this theory-based approach tends to overlook a critical element – the varying psychologies within each team.
+Not every team is comfortable with the same practices, and you won’t be able to make significant progress as facilitator as long as the teams don’t feel a sense of ownership and connection to the process.

-Team psychologies are often shaped by the psychology of their technical leads, who are the opinion leaders.
-Their working style influences the team to a certain extent.
+The psychology of teams is often shaped by their technical leads, who act as opinion leaders.
+Their way of working impacts the team to some extent.

-I want to share an interesting situation we recently encountered, which is relevant to organizations aspiring to be Agile.
+I want to discuss a relevant situation we recently faced, which pertains to businesses wishing to become Agile.

-We were following similar practices in two different products with two different teams, each with their own technical lead, product owner, and team members.
-Both technical leads were seen as equally competent and committed in their roles.
-However, top management started expressing concerns about one of the technical leads, noting that he seemed less in control and less involved in the product compared to the other lead.
+We were implementing similar practices in two separate products using two different teams – each with their own technical lead, product owner, and team members.
+Both technical leads were deemed equally competent and dedicated in their roles.
+However, the higher management began to express concerns about one of the technical leads, noting that he appeared less involved in and in control of the product than the other lead.

-Top management believed that his delegation of tasks and passive leadership style were causing major design flaws in the application.
-His experience and skills could have made a significant difference in the application architecture and user experience.
+The management felt that his approach to task delegation and passive leadership was causing serious design issues within the application.
+Given his skills and experience, he could have made a significant difference in the architecture of the application as well as the user experience.

-When we inquired about his lack of control over the team and the product, he explained that he was not happy with the standup and sprint planning meetings, which made him take a more passive approach to leadership.
+When we enquired about his seeming lack of control over the team and the product, he detailed his dissatisfaction with the standup and sprint planning meetings, which led him to adopt a more passive approach to leadership.

-Because these meetings were dominated by the product manager, who liked to micromanage the team members, he couldn’t take ownership of the technical solution after receiving the business requirements from the product owner.
-Exposing his entire team to the product manager was not favorable for him.
+These meetings were dominated by the product manager, who preferred to micromanage the team members, and he didn’t feel capable of assuming responsibility for technical solutions following receipt of business requirements from the product owner.
+Exposing his whole team to the product manager wasn’t beneficial for him.

-Initially, this problem seemed unsolvable because I believed that these meetings were essential practices in the SCRUM methodology.
-They are meant to facilitate teamwork and collaboration.
-However, after discussions with top management, we realized that “Process is there to serve people, not the other way around.”
+Initially, this issue seemed intractable because I thought these meetings were critical practices in the SCRUM methodology, meant to foster teamwork and collaboration.
+However, after discussions with higher management, we understood that “The process serves people, not the other way around.”

-If a particular practice is causing friction among key stakeholders or a loss of ownership for a technical lead, we must find an alternative solution.
+If a specific practice cultivates disharmony amongst major stakeholders or encourages a loss of ownership for a technical lead, we must seek another solution.

-Therefore, we came up with a customized version of SCRUM for that specific product.
-Instead of gathering the entire team and stakeholders for daily meetings, we decided to have representatives from each function participate in daily standups.
+Therefore, we devised a personalized version of SCRUM just for this product.
+Instead of convening the full team and stakeholders for daily meetings, we decided to have representatives from each function participate in daily standups.

-Currently, the technical lead represents the developers, I represent the testers as the QA lead, and the product manager represents the product owner.
-We meet daily to share the status of individual team members and discuss any issues or agendas.
+Presently, the developers are represented by the technical lead, I represent the testers as the lead QA, and the product manager stands in for the product owner.
+We meet daily to share the status for individual team members and discuss related issues or agendas.

-Before the meeting, we review the task statuses of all team members and follow up with individuals if necessary.
-Sometimes, we even call team members to inquire about specific task statuses or assignments during the daily standups.
-Developers demonstrate their enhancements or new features to the whole team and stakeholders every week, which serves as the foundation for the sprint planning meeting the next day.
+Before the meeting, we peruse the task statuses for all team members and follow up individually if required.
+Sometimes, we contact team members during daily standups to enquire about particular task statuses or assignments.
+Developers demonstrate their enhancements or new features to the entire team and stakeholders on a weekly basis, which forms the basis for the sprint planning meeting the next day.

-The key point I want to emphasize is that teams and leaders must take complete ownership of the process and the product, even on their own terms.
-There is a trade-off in terms of collaboration among team members, but we have implemented other practices to minimize this impact.
-While the previous strategy worked well for product A, we had to customize it for product B based on the team’s psychology at that time.
+The critical point I wish to highlight is that teams and leaders need to assert complete authority over both the process and product, even if they do it on their own terms.
+There is a trade-off in terms of team member collaboration, but we have implemented other practices to offset this impact.
+Although the previous strategy worked well for Product A, we had to adapt it for Product B based on the team’s psychology at the time.

-You may need to modify some standard Agile practices to make them work for your organization.
-Adaptation is inevitable.
-Don’t be afraid to be innovative!
-If necessary, create your own tools or practices from scratch, as long as you are convinced they will work.
+Certain standard Agile practices may need to be customized to make them effective for your organization.
+Adaptation is unavoidable.
+Don’t hesitate to be inventive!
+Create your own tools or practices from the ground up if required, as long as you’re confident they’ll work.

 Standardization

-Standardization and discipline are just as crucial in Agile implementation as customization.
+Standardization and discipline are as critical in the execution of Agile as customization.

-I might seem contradictory and confused, but it’s not a dichotomy.
-It’s about maintaining a balance between pragmatism and standardization, which is a universal rule.
+I might seem contradicting and confused, but it’s not about whether it’s either of those two.
+It’s about maintaining a balance between realism and standardization, which is a general rule.

-In this case, the balance lies between being pragmatic and customizing practices and maintaining a level of standardization that ensures consistency and reliability.
-Endlessly altering recommended practices and guidelines to make them work in the short term is not sustainable.
-At the same time, being rigid and sticking to strict discipline all the time is impractical.
+Here, the balance lies between being realistic and customizing practices and maintaining a level of standardization that ensures dependability and uniformity.
+Perpetually tweaking recommended practices and guidelines for short-term viability is not sustainable.
+Similarly, being rigid and adhering to strict discipline all the time is impractical.

 Figure 4

-Standardization becomes crucial once you have customized a practice or tool to an acceptable and necessary level.
-For example, I have made it mandatory for my team to update their daily tasks before the daily standup meetings where I represent them.
+Standardization becomes pivotal once you have customized practice or tool to an acceptable and essential level.
+For instance, I have made it obligatory for my team to update their everyday tasks before the daily standup meetings where I represent them.

-They follow a standard format to list their tasks and statuses.
-Additionally, I have designated specific time slots for meetings between the technical lead and the product manager, which must be adhered to strictly and consistently.
-Providing further flexibility in timing or formats could lead to chaos given that we already compromised on the collaborative practice of daily meetings.
+They adhere to a standardized format while listing their tasks and statuses.
+Moreover, I have set specific timings slots for meetings between the technical lead and the product manager, which are mandatorily and routinely adhered to.
+Offering additional flexibility in timeframes or formats could trigger chaos since we have already compromised on the collaborative practice of daily meetings.

-Standardization can be extended to an organizational level as well, beyond individual products.
-We can establish some golden rules that can be shared across the organization and even the industry as a whole.
+Standardization can be extended beyond individual products to the organization-wide level too.
+Companies can establish a few immutable laws that can be shared across the organization, and possibly the whole industry.

-To achieve organizational standardization, it’s advisable to share the good and bad experiences of different teams with certain practices.
-Teams should have the freedom, guided by the company’s experiences, to adopt or modify practices according to their needs and preferences.
-This allows for flexibility while maintaining a certain level of consistency.
+To attain organizational standardization, it’s wise to disclose the good and bad experiences of different teams with certain practices.
+Teams are should have the freedom, guided by the company’s experiences, to adopt or alter practices according to their needs and preferences.
+This ensures consistency while allowing for adaptability.

-To reiterate, finding the balance between pragmatism and standardization is an art learned over time, rather than from a book or an article.
+To reiterate, striking the balance between realism and standardization is an art learnt over time and not from a book or article.

 Defining Roles & Responsibilities

-However, the challenge lies in transitioning from a role-based culture to one focused on tasks.
-Even within a task-oriented culture, some boundaries in roles and responsibilities are needed to avoid conflicts and ensure that expectations are met.
-It’s not practical or even desirable to hold the entire group or team responsible for every single action or outcome.
+However, the challenge is to transition from a role-driven system to one based on tasks.
+And even within a task-driven system, there’s a need for some boundaries in roles and responsibilities to prevent conflicts and ensure that expectations are met.
+It’s neither practical nor desirable to hold everyone in the group or team accountable for every single action or result.

-There’s a concept of “Collective Ownership,” “Self-managed teams,” and “Headless units” that promotes an enabling environment, but they are more of a underlying philosophy than a rigid set of practices.
-In reality, there are situations where someone needs to be assigned responsibility and held accountable for specific tasks and objectives.
-If you leave everything up to “anyone can do it,” you risk ending up with no one doing it.
+There’s a concept of “Shared Ownership”, “Autonomous teams”, and “Leaderless units” that fosters an enabling environment, but they necessarily bring with them a set of rigid practices.
+An underlying philosophy rather than a rigid set of practices is needed.
+In real terms, there are instances where a specific responsibility needs to be assigned to someone and held responsible for specific tasks and goals.
+If you leave everything to “anyone can do it,” it could result in no one actually doing it.

 Figure 5

-Simply converting traditional roles into Agile roles by changing titles is a recipe for failure.
-Agile requires a shift in responsibilities and authorities that goes beyond superficial changes.
-Some roles have standardized responsibilities, while others are subject to organizational context.
+Simply transforming traditional roles into Agile roles by changing titles is bound to fail.
+The application of Agile necessitates a role and responsibility shift that surpasses superficial changes.
+Certain roles have standardized responsibilities, while others depend on the organizational context.

-For example, in our organization, we decided to follow the SCRUM methodology, which has standard roles such as Product Owner, SCRUM Master, Technical Lead, Team Members (Developers and Testers), and other stakeholders (product manager, top management, client, vendor, etc.).
+For instance, in our company, we decided to adhere to the SCRUM methodology, which includes standardized roles such as Product Owner, SCRUM Master, Technical Lead, Team Members (Developers and Testers), and other stakeholders (product manager, top executives, client, vendor, etc.).
 We assigned existing team members to these roles based on their closest function.

-The Business Analysts became product owners while the Development Team Leads became technical leads.
-Other team members remained intact.
-As the initiator of Agile implementation, I took on the additional role of SCRUM Master to oversee the methodology and ensure it was developed and executed correctly.
+The Business Analysts transitioned into product owners whereas the Development Team Leads became technical leads.
+The other team members remained the same.
+As the initiator of Agile implementation, I took the added role of SCRUM Master to supervise the methodology and ensure its correct development and execution.

-All roles were clearly communicated what was expected of them.
-Product owners were responsible for coordinating with stakeholders to address their needs, views, suggestions, and concerns related to the product and plan product priorities and scope accordingly.
+Each role was accurately communicated regarding what was expected of them.
+The product owners were responsible for coordinating with stakeholders to understand their needs, ideas, suggestions, and concerns regarding the product; and plan the product’s priorities and scope accordingly.

-In the next and final article of this series on “Cultivating Agile in your organization,” we will delve deeper into this topic.
-We will cover further guidelines to help you continue making progress towards successful Agile implementation.
+In the impending and last article of this series on “Promoting Agile in Your Organization,” we will explore this topic in greater depth.
+We will present further guidelines that will assist you in continually making strides towards successful Agile implementation.